-With the van two more men, wearing black shirts, camouflage pants and balaclavas arrived.
-They did not address the POM but spoke to the other uniformed men.
+The respondent recalled two men wearing black shirts, camouflage pants and balaclavas came out of the van (one driver and a co-driver).These two men, as described by the respondent, did not address the POM but spoke to the other uniformed men.

-They drove for around 25 minutes until they arrived at a detention site.
+The respondent recounted that they drove for around 25 minutes until they arrived at a detention site.
 The driving was described as fast and as dust entered the trunk the POM had a hard time breathing.
-The detention side was described as a one-floor building with a flat roof and old blue-painted windows.
+The detention side was described by the respondent as a one-floor building with a flat roof and old blue-painted windows.
 Due to flashlights coming from the yard of the facility, the respondent was blinded and therefore could not see too many details.
 He described the property as being surrounded by a 2 – 3 meter high fence with barbed wire on top.
-The fence contained a “big gate” with a Greek flag and two garbage containers next to it.
+The respondent recalled that the fence contained a “big gate” with a Greek flag and two garbage containers next to it.
 The respondent noted the existence of metal “cages” on the property, described as squares surrounded by a metal braces from all sides.
-Inside the yard of the building also two vehicles and a boat with a trailer were parked.
-The cars were described as a white Mercedes van, similar to image 9, which did not have a license plate, and a black jeep, similar to image 10.
+Inside the yard of the building the respondent saw two vehicles and a boat with a trailer parked.
+The cars were described as a white Mercedes van, similar to image 6, which did not have a license plate, and a black jeep, similar to image 7.
 None of the cars carried any writing or logo.

-In front of the site there was a paved road, on the other side of it another house.
+The respondent recalled that in front of the detention site there was a paved road, on the other side this road there was another “house”.
 The landscape was described as dominated by forests and some unpaved roads close by.

-Inside the detention site 13 – 15 men in uniforms, including the two people bringing the POM to the location, were present.
-About 4 or 5 of them wore plain black uniforms carrying plastic batons and small guns in the holster, and the remaining wearing marine blue uniforms with “police” writing on the chest and a Greek flag on the sleeve, similar to image 11.
+Inside the detention site, the respondent recalled 13 – 15 men in uniforms, including the two people bringing the POM to the location.
+According to the respondent, about 4 or 5 of them wore plain black uniforms carrying plastic batons and small guns in the holster, and the remaining wearing marine blue uniforms with “police” writing on the chest and a Greek flag on the sleeve.

-They took the respondent’s jacket and backpack but returned the 30 € he carried.
-After the search, the POM were put into a 5 x 6-meter sized cell with an iron (bar) door, described as having “dirty grounds, 4 bunkbeds, small windows on the side”.
-There was a toilet inside the cell but the respondent stated “we couldn’t [use it].
+The respondent reported that the uniformed men took the respondent’s jacket and backpack but returned the 30 € he carried.
+After the search, the POM were detained in a cell.
+The respondent described the cell as a 5 x 6-meter sized cell with an iron (bar) door with “dirty grounds, 4 bunkbeds, small windows on the side”.
+He continued and stated that there was a toilet inside the cell but “we couldn’t [use it].
 There was shit all over the ground and it was not even a toilet, it’s a hole in the ground”.

-At the river site, five additional uniformed men were present.
-One of them wore a plain black uniform while 4 were in camouflage green uniforms with a Greek flag and wearing “military hats”.
-These men carried “big weapons like AK[-47]”.
-The respondent assumed they were soldiers and identified them as looking like the men in image 13.
+At the river site, the respondent recalled five additional uniformed men were present.
+According to the respondent, one of them wore a plain black uniform while 4 were in camouflage green uniforms with a Greek flag and wearing “military hats”.
+These men carried, as stated by the respondent, “big weapons like AK[-47]”.
+The respondent assumed they were soldiers.

-The POM were taken out of the trunks of the cars and the women were gathered in a separate group while the rest were beaten with tree branches, metal batons and punching and kicking for around 10 minutes.
-On this occasion, minors were also beaten.
-The orders were given by the men in sportswear who also did the beating.
+The respondent recalled that the POM were taken out of the trunks of the cars and the women were gathered in a separate group while the rest were beaten with tree branches, metal batons and punching and kicking for around 10 minutes including minors.
+On this occasion, as described by the respondent, the orders were given by the men in sportswear who also did the beating.

 “He [the uniformed man] was nasty.
 He kept moving his hands all over her [the woman’s] body”.

-From the respondent they took his shoes and the 30 € he had left.
-After this, he only wore shirts and pants.
+The respondent stated that during this time his shoes and the 30 € he had left was taken After this, as reported, he only wore shirts and pants.
 He stated that they were continuously beaten and that he felt like he could be dying at any moment.

-There was an inflatable, camouflage green rubber boat with a Greek flag already in the river.
+The respondent recalled that there was an inflatable, camouflage green rubber boat with a Greek flag already in the river.
 It measures 4 x 2 meters and was powered by an engine.
-All the POM were pushed back via the river with this boat, taking 10 POM at a time plus two boat drivers.
-The boat drivers were distinct from the other men involved in the pushback and also wore civilian clothing without any camouflage elements and balaclavas.
-The POM were only taken a couple of meters across the river and then forced to jump into the river and swim the remaining distance to the Turkish side of the border river.
+The respondent stated that all the POM were pushed back via the river with this boat, taking 10 POM at a time plus two boat drivers.
+The respondent noted that the boat drivers were distinct from the other men involved in the pushback and wore civilian clothing without any camouflage elements and balaclavas.
+The respondent described that the POM were only taken a couple of meters across the river and then forced to jump into the river and swim the remaining distance to the Turkish side of the border river.
 The respondent noted that women and minors were subjected to the same treatment.
-The water measured between hip level to chest level.
-The pushback was carried out at approximately 10 – 11 pm.
+The respondent recounted the water measured between hip level to chest level.
+The pushback, according to the respondent, was carried out at approximately 10 – 11 pm.

 Once on Turkish territory, the respondent looked for his friend with whom he started in the initial transit group and whom he had been separated from during the pushback.
-Once reunited they started to walk away from the border in their wet clothes and barefoot.
-After one hour they arrived at the village Karakasim.
-From there they followed the road leading to Edirne and walked for 7 hours taking short breaks every 30 minutes – “We were walking barefoot and I thought we were going to die because we were hungry and so thirsty”.
+Once reunited, the respondent described that they started to walk away from the border in their wet clothes and barefoot.
+After one hour, as reported by the respondent, they arrived at the village Karakasim from where they followed the road leading to Edirne.
+The respondent stated that they walked for 7 hours taking short breaks every 30 minutes – “We were walking barefoot and I thought we were going to die because we were hungry and so thirsty”.

 When being asked whether he expressed his intention to claim asylum in Greece the respondent answered: “No I couldn’t.
 I couldn’t ask or they would have killed me by beating”.